What are Railroad Injury FELA Cases?

 - -choosing safe methods to carry out work

 - -inspecting work place for hazards

 - -providing necessary training

 If you are a railroad worker or a vendor who works on the railroad, you need experienced attorneys who are willing to take your case to trial.
-John T. Richards, APLC has a proven track record receiving multi-million dollar verdicts and changing and improving the law that protects those who put their lives on the line everyday just to do their job.
+Richards Law Firm has a proven track record receiving multi-million dollar verdicts and changing and improving the law that protects those who put their lives on the line everyday just to do their job.
 The railroad has a team of private detectives, investigators, and adjusters who start preparing their defense the minute you to fill out an Accident Report.
-Protect your rights now, contact John T. Richards, APLC.
+Protect your rights now, contact Richards Law Firm.